DataDog/yubikey/docs/optional.md

 Otherwise, you need to:

-1. Get a copy of your Yubikey GPG public key, this should be backed up in your 1password personal vault
+1. Get a copy of your Yubikey GPG public key, this should have been backed up in your password manager
 2. Get the Yubikey GPG key ID by running `gpg --list-keys`, in the following example the key ID is `4E09860E71D948019BD426D5D099A306DBECDF1B`
 ![image](https://user-images.githubusercontent.com/4062883/148108677-ab3a04b4-8ef6-4ba0-b78e-ec9c127857e3.png)

 4. Write your copy of your GPG public key stored in your password manager to disk.
 5. Run [`./import.sh -p /path/to/pubkey.asc -i key_id`](../import.sh).
 6. You will be prompted several times:
-    1. for installing dependencies, type yes, and press enter
+    1. To install dependencies (required), type yes, and press enter
-    2. to know if you want to configure the Yubikey GPG key for commit signing, type yes or no, and press enter
+    2. To configure the Yubikey GPG key for commit signing (or not), type yes or no, and press enter
-    3. to know if you want to configure the Yubikey SSH key for SSH connections, type yes or no, and press enter
+    3. To use the Yubikey GPG key for SSH connections (or not), type yes or no, and press enter

 ## Signing for different git repositories with different keys